s-fleck/testthis/README.md

 library(testthis)
 ```

-Rstudio addins (can be assigned to hotkeys):
+RStudio addins (can be assigned to hotkeys):

 ``` r
 open_testfile()